Classes (Modules in UCL Jargon)

 POLS7015 – Undergraduate International Political Economy

-Syllabi listed here are not necessarily current.
+Syllabi listed here are not current, and are only intended to provide a general sense of topics and readings covered.
 Enrolled students should instead refer to course materials posted through UCL’s Moodle platform.

-PhD applicants should refer to the department’s guidelines for information on the application process.
+PhD applicants must refer to the department’s guidelines for information on the application process.
 PhD proposals should possess a significant quantitative component and substantive focus that directly relates to my own research interests, both substantively and geographically.
-Potential PhD students contacting me without a clear proposal that meets these simple expectations should not expect to receive a response; I receive too many emails as it is.
-Applicants that request my supervision without contacting me during the process should not expect to be accepted.
+Potential PhD students contacting me without a clear proposal adhering to these simple expectations should not expect to receive a response; I receive too many emails as it is.
+PhD applicants seeking to work with me who do not make contact prior to submitting their applications to the university will not be accepted.

 Substantive Topics for MSc Supervision

 Business-government relations, Comparative/International political economy, Data-driven approaches to cybersecurity, Financial development/innovation, Firm heterogeneity, Fisheries management, Industrial organization, International trade, Monetary policy, Political economy of East Asia, Production networks/Value chains

 I am not interested in the following topics:

 Democratic/capitalist peace, Foreign aid, Grand strategy, International institutions, Interstate conflict, One Belt-One Road

 I supervise quantitative projects and qualitative projects using a design-based comparative-case approach.